MAX Q: Relivin’, Racin’ & Reverbs

 Jonny Quest and Speed Racer meet Popular Science and Popular Mechanics.

-My screenplay for Max Q is now being represented by Caliber Entertainment, and I couldn’t be more excited!
+My screenplay for Max Q is now being represented by Caliber Entertainment and is now posted on The Black List and Script Revolution websites and I couldn’t be more excited!

 But what is Max Q?

 Well, like they say in baseball, here’s the pitch:

 The International Prototype Vehicle Association (IPVA) is the hottest sports league of the near future.
 Racers compete in every imaginable style of high-concept transportation (e.g., on-road, off-road, motocross, watercraft, submersibles, aircraft, sub-orbital planes and spacecraft, gliders) in every imaginable location (e.g., racetracks, city streets, jungles, deserts, oceans, subterranean rivers, around the moon and back).
 Hammer Family Racing is one of three remaining family-owned IPVA race teams, and, when their driver is poached by a corporate competitor before a major race, they hire amateur proto-racer Bryan “Risk” Daley.
 Joining Daley is a twelve-year-old engineering genius and chick-magnet who goes by the name Max Q.